obzehn/GROMACS_hands-on_intro/README.md

 There are many other options, which are summarised in the software’s manual, like how to name the axis, change the colour of the data points, or change the legend entries, and that you are free to explore them depending on your plotting necessities.
 Finally, you can exit gnuplot by typing `q` (for quit) or `exit`.

 ## Making your life easier – ssh configuration
-If you think that writing and running `ssh username@login2.baobab.hpc.unige.ch` every time you need to connect to Baobab is boring and error prone, then there is a simple work around that can make your life easier.
+If you think that writing and running `ssh username@.baobab.hpc.unige.ch` every time you need to connect to Baobab is boring and error prone, then there is a simple work around that can make your life easier.
 In your home directory you should have a directory name `.ssh`.
 First of all, `cd` into the directory and list what is inside
 ```
 cd .ssh/
 ls